vacmatch/vacmatch/README.md

 *File/Import/General/Existing Proyects into Workspace*

-* Select your root proyect folder
+* Select your root project folder

 **Run it**
 ```